qbicsoftware/research-data-management/docs/user/password_reset.md

 you need to validate that the account indeed belongs to you.
 For this you will receive an email shortly after triggering the password reset, containing a unique password reset link
-> [!IMPORTANT]
+!!! note "spam folder"
-> Please check your spam folder if you didn't receive an email
+    Please check your spam folder if you didn't receive an email

 Click the URL to follow the link, which will lead you to a page which allows you to set a new password for your account.